statengeneraal/laws-markdown/verdrag/convention/on/the/grant/of/european/patents/(european/patent/convention)/BWBV0003819/README.md

 ####General provisions

-1. In proceedings before the European Patent Office, any notification to be made shall take the form of the original document, a copy thereof certified by or bearing the seal of the European Patent Office, or a computer print-out bearing such seal.
+1. The European Patent Office shall, as a matter of course, notify those concerned of decisions and summonses, and of any notice or other communication from which a time limit is reckoned, or of which those concerned must be notified under the Convention, or of which notification has been ordered by the President of the European Patent Office.
+Any notification to be made shall take the form of the original document, a copy thereof certified by or bearing the seal of the European Patent Office, a computer print-out bearing such seal or an electronic document containing such seal or otherwise certified.
 Copies of documents emanating from the parties themselves shall not require such certification.
 2. Notification shall be made:

-a) by post in accordance with Rule 126;
+a) by postal services in accordance with Rule 126;

-b) by technical means of communication in accordance with Rule 127;
+b) by means of electronic communication in accordance with Rule 127;

 c) by delivery on the premises of the European Patent Office in accordance with Rule 128; or